Child Abuse Prevention & Awareness Month

 • Volunteer.
 CASA volunteer advocates are critically needed to speak for abused and neglected children in court.
 You can help an abused child have a loving, permanent home by becoming a CASA volunteer.

 • Go blue.
-Wear blue to support for protecting children and encourage friends and colleagues to do the same.
+Wear blue on April 10,2026 to support for protecting children and encourage friends and colleagues to do the same.

 • Learn.
 Join our email list for up-to-date information about child welfare and other ways to help.
 (Enter your email address in the sidebar on this page).